smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 * POST `/application/issue`: creates a new issue for an application
 * GET `/application/issue`: retrieves issues for an application
-* PUT `/application/issue`: update an issue as resolved, unresolved, closed, or open
+* PUT `/application/issue`: update an issue as closed or open

 * POST `/application/issue/message`: creates a new text-based discussion message for a specific issue
 * DELETE `/application/issue/message`: deletes a target text-based discussion message for a specific issue
 * GET `/application/issue/message`: retrieves text-based messages for a specific issue

+And modifications for existing APIs as follows:

+* GET `/application`: to retrieve applications with a negative OEM allowance filter (that is, retrieve SDLC-certified applications which have not been granted access to a specific OEM by the app developer)
+* GET `/vendor`: to retrieve vendors with a negative OEM allowance filter ()

 ### Data Storage
 The data for these new features would be stored in new relational tables in the existing SHAID Postgres database, as follows:
 * `application_vendor_message`: stores an auto-generated ID, which application the message is regarding, which OEM thread the message is associated with, who the message is from (OEM or app developer ID), the name of the individual who authored the message, the message contents, creation time, deletion time
-* `application_issue`: stores a globally-unique auto-generated ID, an application-specific unique auto-generated ID, which application the issue is regarding, which OEM created the issue, the issue title, description, whether it is accessible by other OEMs, it's opened/closed status, it's resolved/unresolved status, creation time, updated time
+* `application_issue`: stores a globally-unique auto-generated ID, an application-specific unique auto-generated ID, which application the issue is regarding, which OEM created the issue, the issue title, description, whether it is accessible by other OEMs, it's opened/closed status, creation time, updated time
-* `application_issue_message`: stores an auto-generated ID, which issue ID the message is targeted to, who the message is from (OEM or app developer ID), the message type ('DISCUSSION', 'RESOLVED', 'UNRESOLVED', 'CLOSED', 'OPENED'), the name of the individual who authored the message, the message contents, creation time, deletion time
+* `application_issue_message`: stores an auto-generated ID, which issue ID the message is targeted to, who the message is from (OEM or app developer ID), the message type ('DISCUSSION', 'CLOSED', 'OPENED'), the name of the individual who authored the message, the message contents, creation time, deletion time

 ### User Interface
 By taking a custom-built approach, the SDLC is able to retain more control of the OEM and developer experiences for greater flexibility and ease-of-use.
 Since the proposed solution does not rely on any third-party integrations, the features would be instantly available to all OEMs and application developers without requiring additional setup/configuration from them.
 Please see the proposed design illustrations below.